Alice Inoue: Early life and education

-Inoue was born in San Francisco, California, to a Taiwanese mother and German-Irish father.
+Inoue was born in San Francisco, California, to a Chinese mother and German-Irish father.
 From the age of eight, she was raised bilingually in Taiwan, speaking both English and Mandarin.
 Graduating from Morrison Academy in 1981, Inoue returned to the United States to continue her education.
-She attended the University of California at Santa Cruz where she studied for four years, earning a degree in Biology as a pre-med student.
+She attended the University of California, Santa Cruz where she studied for four years, earning a degree in Biology as a pre-med student.
 Instead of pursuing medical school, Inoue moved to Japan to teach English while at the same time learned to speak Japanese.